All posts

 Key Takeaways

-• Thailand is not a restricted banking jurisdiction — Mercury and Wise Business both accept Thai nationals with standard documentation requirements
+• Thailand is not a restricted banking jurisdiction.
+Mercury and Wise Business both accept Thai nationals with standard documentation.

-• Thai personal income tax rates reach 35% above THB 5M (~$140,000 USD) — LLC income flowing to a Thai tax resident is subject to Thai PIT
+• Thai PIT reaches 35% above THB 5M (~$140,000 USD).
+LLC income flowing to a Thai tax resident hits those rates directly.

-• The US-Thailand Double Tax Agreement provides credits for US taxes paid, but most single-member LLCs owe zero US income tax, leaving the full Thai PIT obligation
+• The US-Thailand DTA offers credits for US taxes paid, but most single-member LLCs owe zero US tax.
+No US tax paid means no credit to offset Thai PIT.

 Mercury

-Mercury is the most full-featured option for Thai founders:
+Mercury is the strongest option for primary US banking:

 • FDIC insured up to $5M through partner bank sweep networks

-• Fully remote application — no US visit required
+• Fully remote — no US visit needed

 • $0 monthly fee, $5 domestic wires, variable international wire fees

-Mercury has tightened non-resident approvals since 2025, but the tightening primarily affects founders from restricted jurisdictions and applicants with no demonstrable business activity.
-Thai applicants with a live website, client contracts, or revenue history face standard processing.
+Mercury did tighten non-resident approvals in 2025, but that mostly hit founders from restricted jurisdictions and applicants with no real business activity.
+If you have a live website, client contracts, or revenue history, expect standard processing.

-Thai-specific tip: When describing business activity on the Mercury application, be specific.
-"Software development for US SaaS companies" passes compliance review faster than "consulting" or "digital services."
-Mercury's compliance team evaluates the business description against expected transaction patterns.
+One tip: be specific on the application.
+"Software development for US SaaS companies" clears compliance faster than "consulting" or "digital services."
+Their team matches your business description against expected transaction patterns, so vague descriptions slow things down.

 Wise Business

-Wise Business is particularly valuable for Thai founders because of its THB support:
+Wise Business is where Thai founders get the most value, because of direct THB support:

 • Direct THB account — hold, send, and receive Thai baht natively